Elliott School Time line:

 During the lead up to the 50th Birthday Celebrations, the schools Deputy Head Michael Tucker talked of his plans to launch the Elliottonian Association.
 It was clear that the Elliottonian Website should be part of this scheme and that its associated E group, would be a perfect medium for communication.
 Regrettable this scheme came to nothing and the website carried on being the only place to organise reunions, until Facebook groups stated to to be formed around 2012.

 Mr Tucker helped the website get access to the school to record the old building during its demolition and then Alison Downey the new Head allowed us access to record the rebuilding Alison also arranged for us to attend the Grand reopening of the building on the 8th July 2016. .Videos of all these events can be found on this website's Video Link Page.

-In April 2017 the Elliottonian Website was relaunched in a totally new and modern format to also work on smart-phones as well as
+In April 2017 the Elliottonian Website was refurbished with a totally new and modern format to also work on smart-phones as well as

 Perhaps you would like to write a short (or long) piece on your recollections, of your time at the various Elliott locations.
 Maybe you have a special experience, or memory, you would like to share.
 Do you have a picture of a teacher on our list, but missing an image?